vtexdocs/dev-portal-content/docs/guides/Troubleshooting/my-store-is-slow-or-unavailable.md

 Below are various troubleshooting checks and instructions you can use to solve your store's issue:

 - [Checking your connection](#checking-your-connection) - Your internet connection fails when attempting to access your store.
-- [Store is not working](#store-is-not-working) - The store stopped functioning or had a go-live failure.
+- [Store is unavilable](#store-is-unavailable) - The store stopped functioning or had a go-live failure.
 - [Store is slow](#store-is-slow) - Shopping operations work, but slowly.
 - [Store Framework](#store-framework) - Additional checks and instructions for stores using [Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework) as their storefront solution.
 - [FastStore](#faststore) - Additional checks and instructions for stores using [FastStore](https://www.faststore.dev/) as their storefront solution.